moves-rwth/storm/documentation/installation/manual-configuration.md

 ### Link-time optimization

 By default, Storm uses link-time optimization (LTO) to enable even more optimizations that are done at link time.
-This, however, comes at a penalty in terms of both time and memory, as the linking step becomes very resource-intensive.
+This, however, comes at a penalty for building in terms of both time and memory, as the linking step becomes very resource-intensive.
 Disabling LTO via `-DSTORM_USE_LTO=OFF` avoids this at the price of producing slower binaries.

 ### Portability

 By default, the binaries will be built specifically for your machine, because this enables a wider range of optimizations to be enabled.
-If you need your binaries to be portable (in the sense that the could run on another machine that has all required dependencies in their right version), you can set `-DSTORM_PORTABLE=ON` at the cost of producing slower binaries.
+If you need your binaries to be portable (in the sense that they could run on another machine that has all required dependencies in their right version), you can set `-DSTORM_PORTABLE=ON` at the cost of producing slower binaries.

 ### Enabling libraries

 Some libraries will not be enabled by default as they are not critical (or only for some tasks) and may not be easily available.

-#### Intel Thread Building Blocks (TBB)
+#### Intel Threading Building Blocks (TBB)

-[Intel's Thread Building Blocks](https://www.threadingbuildingblocks.org/) is a framework for parallelism.
+[Intel's Threading Building Blocks](https://www.threadingbuildingblocks.org/) is a framework for parallelism.
 If available, Storm can use it to parallelize some operations like (some but not all) matrix-vector multiplications.
 If TBB is installed, you can enable it via `-DSTORM_USE_INTELTBB=ON`.

 #### Gurobi